top of page

 A lived near each other

-C assisted with household chores
+C helped one another with household chores

 D worked together in order to make money